firedrakeproject/firedrake/doc/sphinx/source/backends.rst

   }

-The CUDA kernel ``__midpoint_stub`` is launched on the GPU for a specific number of threads.
+The CUDA kernel ``__midpoint_stub`` is launched on the GPU for a specific number of threads in parallel.
 Each thread is identified inside the kernel by its thread id ``threadIdx`` within a block of threads identified by a two dimensional block id ``blockIdx`` within a grid of blocks.

 As for OpenMP, there is the potential for data races, which are prevented by colouring the iteration set and computing a parallel execution plan, where all